The Mass Psychology of Fascism: Banning

 The book, along with many others banned by the Nazis when they came to power, was publicly burnt in the Nazi book burnings.
 Reich realized he was in considerable danger and hurriedly left Germany; first going to Austria (to see his ex-wife and children) and then to 'exile' in Denmark, Sweden and subsequently Norway.
 Reich was also subsequently expelled from the International Psychoanalytical Association in 1934 for his political militancy and his views on sexuality.
 (Note: According to his daughter Lore.
 The British psychoanalyst Ernest Jones was probably the chief protagonist behind his expulsion and, even though Anna Freud allowed it, she later regretted this.)
 This book – and all of Reich's published books – were later ordered to be burned on the request of the Food and Drug Administration by a judge in Maine, United States in 1954.

-The authoritarian family as the first cell of the fascist society
+Family as cell of fascism

 Chapter V contains the famous statement that the family is the first cell of the fascist society:

 From the standpoint of social development, the family cannot be considered the basis of the authoritarian state, only as one of the most important institutions which support it.
 It is, however, its central reactionary germ cell, the most important place of reproduction of the reactionary and conservative individual.
 Being itself caused by the authoritarian system, the family becomes the most important institution for its conservation.
 In this connection, the findings of Morgan and of Engels are still entirely correct.

 Gilles Deleuze and Félix Guattari reprised Reich arguments in their joint work Anti-Oedipus (1972), in which they discuss the formation of fascism at the molecular level of society.